Spring Garden Revival

 Understanding Thatch Buildup in Cicero’s Heavy Clay Soils

-• Water ponding on the surface after rain
+• Water ponding after rain due to poor infiltration

-• Spongy or matted grass feel underfoot
+• Spongy or matted lawn surface

 • Thinning turf despite fertilization